-The former midfielder spoke of a psychological weakness in his side after its defeat to Diego Simeone's men and insists he doesn't regret taking over the Italian club.
+The former midfielder spoke of a psychological weakness in his side after their defeat to Diego Simeone's men and insists he doesn't regret taking over the Italian club

 Clarence Seedorf believes his AC Milan side lacked the psychological edge to overcome Atletico Madrid in the Champions League.

-Seedorf witnessed his side fall to a 4-1 defeat at Vicente Calderon's in Tuesday's last-16 second-leg tie, as the Spanish side completed a 5-1 aggregate victory.
+Seedorf witnessed his side fall to a 4-1 defeat at the Vicente Calderon in Tuesday's last-16 second-leg tie, as the Spanish side completed a 5-1 aggregate victory.

 Seedorf believes the turning point came when Turan restored Atletico's lead and he lamented a lack of consistency from his players.